ImranJagari/LinqToSQL.NET/README.md

-# LinqToSQL-PetaPoco
+# LinqToSQL.Net
-a helper to generate SQL queries (Petapoco only)
+a helper to generate SQL queries